PAIR-code/lit/documentation/ui_guide.md

 The data table shows all datapoints in a simple table.
 Datapoints can be selected or unselected through a click.
-Shift+click allows selecting a set of consecutive datapoints, and control+click allows selecting a set of individidual datapoints one at a time.
+Shift+click allows selecting a set of consecutive datapoints, and control+click allows selecting a set of individual datapoints one at a time.
 Currently selected datapoints are highlighted with a light blue background.
 The primary selected datapoint is highlighted with a darker blue background.
 If a set of datapoints is currently selected, clicking